 5 Reasons to Drink Warm Water - Health Benefits You Should Know

-Most people reach for cold water out of habit — but warm and hot water has been used therapeutically in traditional medicine systems across Asia, the Middle East, and Europe for centuries.
+Most people reach for cold water out of habit — but warm water has been used therapeutically in traditional medicine systems across Asia, the Middle East, and Europe for centuries.
 Modern research is beginning to explain why: drinking water at warm or hot temperatures (between 40°C and 65°C) produces a distinct set of physiological effects that cold water simply does not.

 This is not a replacement for your total daily water intake — it is an upgrade to part of it.
 Here is what the science says about what happens inside your body when you make warm water a consistent habit, and exactly how to use it for each specific benefit.